 A feathered spout of ocean water, the majesty of an ocean creature breaching the waves—whale watching is a celebration of Mother Nature.
-From Lincoln City beaches, it’s easy to watch pods of migrating gray whales swimming from Baja, Mexico to Alaska twice a year.
-Great whale watching locations are at the Roads End State Park and from the Inn at Spanish Head during the spring and fall in Lincoln City.
+From Lincoln City beaches, it’s easy to watch pods of migrating gray whales swimming from Alaska to their breeding waters in Mexico, and back!

-Siletz Bay is a great spot to go crabbing in Lincoln City, year round.
+Siletz Bay is a great spot to go crabbing in Lincoln City, year-round.
 The best time to crab is several hours past low tide, ensuring the crabs are active and water currents will cause the least disturbance to your gear.
 Harvest the bounty of Siletz Bay and catch your dinner from the shoreline.
 Essential crabbing gear includes a crab trap, bait, shellfish license, bucket, gloves, and measuring gauge.
 For adventurers 12 years and older, a shellfish license is required, and for a full breakdown of regulations, visit the Oregon Dept. of Fish and Wildlife’s website or call 541-867-4741.
 Crabbing regulations are also available at the Taft Dock.

-As the tide goes low in Siletz Bay, mud flats emerge, and within lay a delicious population of clams.
+As the tide goes low in Siletz Bay, mudflats emerge, and within lay a delicious population of clams.
 Purple varnish and softshell are the chief clams found in Siletz Bay, located in the section of the Bay close to Cutler City.
 Clams can be found approximately 14 inches below the sand and can be spotted through “shows” or small holes, 1/8 inch in diameter.
-Essential clamming gear includes a shovel, bucket or clam bag, gloves and a shellfish license
+Essential clamming gear includes a shovel, bucket or clam bag, gloves, and a shellfish license.

-For those 12 years and older, a shellfish license is required, and for a full breakdown of regulations, visit Oregon Dept. of Fish and Wildlife’s website or call 541-867-4741.
-Each clam digger must have their own container, dig their own clams and may not possess more than one limit of clams while harvesting—except under a Disabled Clam Digging Permit.
+For those 12 years and older, a shellfish license is required, and for a full breakdown of regulations, visit the Oregon Dept. of Fish and Wildlife’s website or call 541-867-4741.
+Each clam digger must have their own container, dig their own clams, and may not possess more than one limit of clams while harvesting—except under a Disabled Clam Digging Permit.

-The warm crackles of fire against wood, heat as marshmallows, hot dogs are roasted over open flame.
+The warm crackles of fire against the wood, heat as marshmallows, hot dogs are roasted over an open flame.
 Sand between toes and the sound of the ocean lapping against the shoreline.
-The clink of glass bottles raised in cheers, sparkling in the last rays of sunset as dusk becomes a star filled night.
+The clink of glass bottles raised in cheers, sparkling in the last rays of a sunset as dusk becomes a star-filled night.
 A beach bonfire is a great way to experience and soak in the beauty of our sandy shores.
 Small, controlled fires, 2’ by 2’ are allowed on the beach.